Welcome to LACE

 welcometolace

-By bidding, you’ll directly support LACE’s operations and programming, which platforms artists and communities currently under attack including LGBTQ+, disabled, immigrant, and BIPOC individuals.
-With the dismantling of federal funding for the arts and humanities, support for LACE’s Benefit is as urgent and impactful as ever.
+We truly appreciate your encouragement of our work supporting emerging artists, curators, and cultural workers.
+With your generosity, we raised crucial funds for LACE’s operations and programming, which platforms artists and communities currently under attack including LGBTQ+, disabled, immigrant, and BIPOC individuals.
+With the dismantling of federal funding for the arts and humanities, support for LACE is as urgent and impactful as ever.

 Artworks + Artists in order:

-Looking for other ways to support LACE?
-Tickets starting at $25 for our 𝗟𝗔𝗖𝗘 𝗙𝗢𝗥𝗘𝗩𝗘𝗥 Artist Celebration on September 25 are now on sale!
+AND tonight we celebrate at Metabolic Studio (@metabolicstudio)!
+Join us at the 𝗟𝗔𝗖𝗘 𝗙𝗢𝗥𝗘𝗩𝗘𝗥 Artist Celebration at 8:30PM!
 You can also join us at the Supporter Preview beforehand where donors and contributing auction artists are invited to a private reception, which includes an intimate walk-through of Lauren Bon’s (@laurenmetropolis) personal work, for the first time for this occasion.
-Learn more at the link in our bio.
+Get your tickets at the link in our bio.
+See you tonight ;) ✩₊˚.⋆☾⋆⁺₊✧

 Follow on Instagram